neuralvis/elpa-mirror/melpa/rmsbolt-readme.txt

 change compiler and rmsbolt options simply by editing a local variable block.

 Notable options:
-`rmsbolt-command': determines the prefix of the compilation command to use `rmsbolt-disassemble': disassemble from a compiled binary with objdump, if supported.
+`rmsbolt-command': determines the prefix of the compilation command to use.
+`rmsbolt-default-directory': determines the default-drectory to compile from.
+`rmsbolt-disassemble': disassemble from a compiled binary with objdump, if supported.
-`rmsbolt-filter-*': Tweak filtering of binary output `rmsbolt-intel-x86': Toggle between intel and att syntax if supported `rmsbolt-demangle': Demangle the output, if supported.
+`rmsbolt-filter-*': Tweak filtering of binary output.
+`rmsbolt-intel-x86': Toggle between intel and att syntax if supported.
+`rmsbolt-demangle': Demangle the output, if supported.

 Please see the readme at https://gitlab.com/jgkamat/rmsbolt for